Urmila Matondkar: Breakthrough (1994–1998)

-Professional expansion and success (1999–2003)
+Critical acclaim and success (1999–2003)

-In 1999, Matondkar had six film releases; four of them − Jaanam Samjha Karo, Hum Tum Pe Marte Hain, Mast and Dillagi − were commercial failures.
+In 1999, Matondkar had six film releases; three of them − Jaanam Samjha Karo, Hum Tum Pe Marte Hain and Mast − were commercial failures.
 However, Matondkar's performances were generally well received by critics, (nn a review for Jaanam Samjha Karo, Rediff stating, "Urmila is just about the only heroine who can give Karisma a run for her money when it comes to pelvic thrusts").

-Her first hit that year was Varma's psychological horror thriller Kaun, opposite Manoj Bajpayee, where she played a nameless character.
+Later in 1999, she starred opposite Sunny Deol and Bobby Deol in the romantic film Dillagi.
+The film did an average business and her role was well appreciated.
+Her next movie that year was Varma's psychological horror thriller Kaun, opposite Manoj Bajpayee, where she played a nameless character.
 Khalid Mohamed of The Times of India (who would later cast her in Tehzeeb) wrote, "She rivets the viewer's interest, carrying off entire reels on her shoulders, through a gamut of quicksilver facial expressions.
 Vulnerable and baffled, she is utterly believable as the traumatised girl-next-door".

 Matondkar next played the love interest of Sanjay Dutt's character in the action comedy Khoobsurat.
-It emerged as a box-office hit.
+It emerged as a box-office average grosser.

 During the 2000s, Matondkar revealed strong, dramatic and psychological features in her roles, and delivered a number of critically acclaimed performances.
 In 2000, Matondkar re-united with Varma for the action Jungle, alongside Fardeen Khan and Sunil Shetty.
 She played Anu, who is hostaged by the chief of bandits, when he starts liking her.
-Taran Adarsh of Bollywood Hungama wrote, "Urmila Matondkar is at ease in a role that gives her ample scope to showcase her talent.
+Taran Adarsh wrote, "Urmila is at ease in a role that gives her ample scope to showcase her talent.
 Her scenes with Durga can easily be singled out, for they have been shot with brilliance."
 The film was both critically and commercially successful.
 She next starred opposite Govinda in David Dhawan's romantic comedy Kunwara.
 The film underperformed at the box office, with a grossing of ₹182 million.